spdx/spdx-spec/chapters/package-information.md

 ### 7.9.1 Description

-This field provides an independently reproducible mechanism identifying specific contents of a package based on the actual files (except the SPDX document itself, if it is included in the package) that make up each package and that correlates to the data in this SPDX document.
-This identifier enables a recipient to determine if any file in the original package (that the analysis was done on) has been changed and permits inclusion of an SPDX document as part of a package.
+This field provides an independently reproducible mechanism that permits unique identification of the contents of the files contained within a package (except the SPDX document itself, if it is included in the package).
 The metadata for the package verification code field is shown in Table 21.
+For more specific use cases and examples of how to apply the package verification code field, see [Annex K.3 Verifying SPDX Packages](how-to-use.md#k3-verifying-spdx-packages).

 **Table 21 — Metadata for the package verification code field**